yixinzou/yixinzou.github.io/group.md

 We are strong believers of interdisciplinary research and have established several collaborations with scholars in law and social sciences.
 We always look for opportunities to engage with communities, companies, policymakers, and non-profit organizations to translate our research into impacts.

-Our research has been funded by the German Research Foundation (Deutsche Forschungsgemeinschaft or “DFG”), Google, and Meta.
+Our research has been funded by the German Research Foundation (Deutsche Forschungsgemeinschaft or “DFG”), DAAD (German Academic Exchange Service), Google, and Meta.

 <h2>Group Members</h2>